microsoft/accessibility-insights-windows/docs/TelemetryDetails.md

 Additional properties: None.

 #### Custom_UIA
 Trigger: The application was configured with a `CustomUIA.json` file as described in the [online documentation](https://accessibilityinsights.io/docs/en/windows/reference/faq/#does-accessibility-insights-for-windows-support-custom-ui-automation-properties).
+This event is sent _only_ if a valid `Custom_UIA.json` exists.
 Additional properties:
 Name | Value
 --- | ---